TICK CONTROL SERVICES

 What diseases can ticks transmit?

 Even if a tick is a carrier of a disease, there is only a 50% chance or less that it will infect you with its bite, depending especially on the type of tick, the region you live, and the length of time of its latch.

 Ticks may carry diseases such as (see the CDC for a more exhaustive list): :

 - Rocky Mountain Spotted Fever (RMSF)

-No matter which option you choose, you can rest assured that your yard and family will be safe for many cookouts to come.
-Between the prevention tips we’ve shared, alongside the treatments for your yard, there’s less reason to worry about unwanted hitchhikers.
+Between the prevention tips we’ve shared, along with Hawx’s professional treatments for your yard, there’s less reason to worry about unwanted hitchhikers.